coryhouse/a11y/README.md

 ### Voiceover Cheatsheet

+- Toggle: CMD+F5 (or, via toolbar if enabled in preferences)
 - Mute: Ctrl
 - Rotor: VO+U, then use left/right arrows to shift between
 - [Quick Nav](https://support.apple.com/guide/voiceover/with-quick-nav-vo27943/mac): Hold both arrow keys to toggle. (allows navigating via arrows).
 Press up down to change sections, left right to nav within a section.
 Note that tables read out the headers as you navigate the content.